Pennsylvania Points System for Driving Record | Worgul, Sarna & Ness, Criminal Defense Attorneys

 Call (412) 281-2146 today

 With six or more points on your driving record, you may have to pay more for your car insurance.
 You may also risk having your license suspended.
-If you recently received several points on your record after a traffic ticket in Pittsburgh, Allegheny County, or elsewhere in Pennsylvania, call Mike Worgul or Samir Sarna at (412) 281-2146 to discuss your case.
+If you recently received several points on your record after a traffic ticket in Pittsburgh, Allegheny County, or elsewhere in Pennsylvania, call Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC at (412) 281-2146 to discuss your case.
 We offer free consultations.

 The Pennsylvania Department of Transportation (PennDOT) uses a point system to track your behavior on the road.

 Most moving violations will put points on your driving record.
-Some typical violations and the points they carry, include:
+You may be wondering, “What violations will add points to my PennDOT points score?”
+Some typical violations and points that can be added to your PennDOT points score are below:

-• Failure to obey authorized person directing traffic — 2 points
+• Failure to obey an authorized person directing traffic — 2 points

-• Violation of restriction on driver’s license (wearing glasses, etc.) — 2 points
+• Violation of a restriction on driver’s license (wearing glasses, etc.) — 2 points

 • Failure to stop for a red light — 3 points